gapple/drupal-realname/README.txt

 Settings
 --------
-The settings page is at Administer >> User >> Realname.
+The most up-to-date information is at http://drupal.org/node/266616.

-This is where you choose which fields from the profile will be used to create the user's RealName.

-Note: Currently only "single line textfield" data will be shown.

-The "Separator" value will be placed between the pieces of the name.

-TODO: Change to a pattern for more flexilibility.

 Permissions
 -----------
-There are no new permissions.
+There is one new permission, "use realname."
+This allows you to control which roles see the realname and which don't.

 The settings page is controlled by the "administer users" permission.